Gary Alan Fine

 Gary Alan Fine received his Ph.
-D. in Social Psychology from Harvard University and has received fellowships from the Guggenheim Foundation, the Russell Sage Foundation, the Rockefeller Foundation, and the Center for Advanced Study in the Behavioral Sciences, and Institute for Advanced Study in Princeton.
+D. in Social Psychology from Harvard University and has received fellowships from the Guggenheim Foundation, the Russell Sage Foundation, the Rockefeller Foundation, the Center for Advanced Study in the Behavioral Sciences, and Institute for Advanced Study in Princeton.

 Gary's current research has four distinct streams.
 He is interested in understanding difficult reputations and problematic collective memories of figures such as Joseph McCarthy, Charles Lindbergh, Warren Harding, and Benedict Arnold.
 This research was most recently published in Sticky Reputations: The Politics of Collective Memory in Midcentury America (2012).
 His current research involves shifting reputations and political positions of Southern segregationist politics and the examination of ruptures in political alliances.

-Finally he writes on microsociological theory, focusing on small group culture, and has recently published Tiny Publics: A Theory of Group Culture and Action (2012).
+Finally, he writes on microsociological theory, focusing on small group culture, and has recently published Tiny Publics: A Theory of Group Culture and Action (2012).
 He is currently working on a book, The Hinge, about the role of small groups in civil society.